All Episodes

 How are his comments resonating in your state?

-We had to deal with a lot of things.
+You know, being the governor of the gateway of illegal immigration for six years, we had to deal with a lot of things.

 It has been horrendous.

-And of course they come through Arizona and therefore end up in other states.
+And of course, they come through Arizona and therefore end up in other states.

-So you think he's right in the country.
+So you think he's right.

 You think he's right.